MA.2.M.1.2

 Common Misconceptions or Errors

-• Students may count all tick marks, not just the whole-unit marks, when reading a ruler.
+• Students may count all tick marks, not just the whole-unit marks, when reading a measurement tool and misread the nearest whole unit.

 Strategies to Support Tiered Instruction